grafana/loki/operator/docs/user-guides/open-telemetry.md

 ## Introduction

-Loki 3.0 introduced the OpenTelemetry Protocol (OTLP) as a new API for ingesting log entries in addition to the standard Push API that was available in previous versions of Loki.
+Loki 3.0 introduced an API endpoint using the OpenTelemetry Protocol (OTLP) as a new way of ingesting log entries into Loki.
+This endpoint is an addition to the standard Push API that was available in Loki from the start.

 Because OTLP is not specifically geared towards Loki but is a standard format, it needs additional configuration on Loki's side to map the OpenTelemetry data format to Loki's data model.

 Specifically, OTLP has no concept of "stream labels" or "structured metadata".
-OTLP instead provides metadata about a log entry in _attributes_ that are grouped into three buckets (resource, scope and log), depending on the number of entries an attribute applies to.
+Instead, OTLP provides metadata about a log entry in _attributes_ that are grouped into three buckets (resource, scope and log), which allows setting metadata for many log entries at once or just on a single entry depending on what's needed.

 ## Prerequisites

 Log ingestion using OTLP depends on structured metadata being available in Loki.
 This capability was introduced with schema version 13, which is available in Loki Operator when using `v13` in a schema configuration entry.

-When creating a new `LokiStack`, make sure to include `version: v13` in the storage schema configuration.
-If there is an existing schema configuration, a new configuration needs to be added, so that it becomes active in the future (see [Upgrading Schemas](loki-upgrading-schemas) in the Loki documentation).
+If you are creating a new `LokiStack`, make sure to set `version: v13` in the storage schema configuration.

+If there is an existing schema configuration, a new schema version entry needs to be added, so that it becomes active in the future (see [Upgrading Schemas](loki-upgrading-schemas) in the Loki documentation).

 ```yaml
 # [...]